 Hard money: money in which issuing any new unit of it is very expensive.

 Sound money: money which quantity can not be inflated at a high rate.

 Medium of exchange: the asset that settles a transaction.
 "What" a transaction is denominated in.
 E.g. USD.

 Means of payment: the method used to implement a transaction.
 "How" a transaction is manifested.
 E.g. credit card payments.

 Currency: a generally accepted medium of exchange.

 Money is the vehicle that transports value through time and distance.

 It makes possible the coordination between people.

-It is secure when it is scarce, easily verifiable, sound, ability to be stored and transported, divisible, fungible, widely accepted and distributed.
+It is secure when it is scarce, easily verifiable, sound, able to be stored and transported, divisible, fungible, widely accepted and distributed.